 Conventional computers can effectively operate indefinitely.
 A quantum system can lose its correlations, and thus its computing power, in fractions of a second.
 As a result, a classical computer does not have to run for very long before it can outstrip the capabilities of today’s quantum machines.
 NISQ research has also created a challenge for itself by focusing attention on the shortcomings of classical algorithms.
 It turns out that many of those, when investigated, can be improved to the point at which quantum algorithms cannot compete.

 In 2016, for instance, researchers developed a quantum algorithm that could draw inferences from large data sets.
 It is known as a type of recommendation algorithm because of its similarity to the “you might also like” algorithms used online.
 Theoretical analysis suggested that this scheme was exponentially faster than any known classical algorithm.
-But last July computer scientist Ewin Tang, then an undergraduate student at the University of Texas at Austin, formulated a classical algorithm that worked even faster.
+But in July 2018 computer scientist Ewin Tang, then an undergraduate student at the University of Texas at Austin, formulated a classical algorithm that worked even faster.
 Tang has since generalized her tactic, taking processes that make quantum algorithms fast and reconfiguring them so that they work on classical computers.
 This has allowed her to strip the advantage from a few other quantum algorithms, too.

 Despite the thrust and parry, researchers say it is a friendly field and one that is improving both classical computing and quantum approaches.
 “My results have been met with a lot of enthusiasm,” says Tang, who is now a Ph.D. student at the University of Washington.
 For now, however, researchers must contend with the fact that there is still no proof that today’s quantum machines will yield anything of use.
 NISQ could simply turn out to be the name for the broad, possibly featureless landscape researchers must traverse before they can build quantum computers capable of outclassing conventional ones in helpful ways.